pojntfx/networked-linux-memsync/docs/main.md

 | CPU          | 12th Gen Intel i7-1280P (20) @ 4.700GHz |
 | Memory       | 31687MiB LPDDR5, 6400 MT/s              |

-To make the results reproducible, the benchmark scripts and notebooks to plot the related visualizations can be found in the accompanying repository[@pojtinger2023memsync], and multiple runs have been conducted for each benchmark to ensure consistency.
+To make the results reproducible, the benchmark scripts with additional configuration details and notebooks to plot the related visualizations can be found in the accompanying repository[@pojtinger2023memsync], and multiple runs have been conducted for each benchmark to ensure consistency.

 \newpage{}